-Winter in Belton isn’t done yet.
+Winter in Temple/Belton isn’t done yet.
 Mother Nature can often be unpredictable.
 While it can be nice one day, the next day could change to snow.
 When this take place, you can help elude the need for unforeseen furnace service by taking certain precautions.

 The exhaust from both conventional furnaces and high-efficiency furnaces is directed outside of your house.
 However, there is a difference between these two.
 High-efficiency furnaces also pull fresh air from the outside into your house, which means it’s important for air to be able to transfer freely to ensure proper and safe operation.